Key Takeaways:

 • A certificate of good standing from California.

-The newly domesticated entity is given options for the future of the entity and how it will operate.
+The newly domesticated entity is provided options regarding its future operations.
 The options include:

 • All operations in California will cease and will only happen in Nevada.